micw/jenkins-k8s-pipeline/README.md

         * When the "release" parameter is enabled, the job will use maven to build/verify the artifact, tag a release and set the new version
         * The tag will be release-1.2.3 (where 1.2.3 is the maven release version)
         * The release itself will be build by a new jenkins job created from the new tag
+    * with options(), additional command line options can be passed to maven
 * If a docker section is present, a docker build+push will be performed
     * imageName must be set
     * tag may be set.
 If not set, the current git branch or tag will be used.